brodieaustin/poisoned-well-novel/poisoned-well.md

 The inside of the wagon was dim and through a slit in the wagon's canvas covering, Manan could just make out the long rays of light marking the end of the day.
 Outside, the could hear voices and people moving about working.
 Manan started to crawl towards the opening, wanting to look outside directly.
 Her body, weak and malnourished revolted at first, but finally gave in to the idea of motion and strain.

 She pulled back the canvas and felt a cool nighttime breeze on her skin.
 She had never been so aware of each element that made up the world, of smells, of light, of feeling of the air itself.
 Yet all of this sensory information came to her at once.
-It was overwhleming, but exhilirating too.
-She swung her legs around and let them dangle over the back fo the wagon for a moment.
+It was overwhelming, but exhilarating too.
+She swung her legs around and let them dangle over the back of the wagon for a moment.
 Her hands clutched at the sides, hunching up her shoulders.

 When she pushed herself down the ground, her legs gave out underneath her.
 She toppled into the sand and rolled on her back.
 There was no real pain and she didn't feel herself to be danger.
 Rather than a cry, she started to laugh, and couldn't stop laughing even when the face appeared over her.

 The face frowned then bended closer to her to pick her up.
-Manan could feel the same powerful hands as before scopping under her, pulling her up, but she muttered, "No, just leave me, please."
+Manan could feel the same powerful hands as before scooping under her, pulling her up, but she muttered, "No, just leave me, please."
 So, the hands relinquished their grip and returned her to the ground.

 She couldn't feel the warmth radiating from the ground exactly, besides which that warmth was quickly retreating further down as the night got colder.
-But the solidy of the ground comfroted her.
+But the solidity of the ground comforted her.
 It was nice to not be rocking and bouncing endlessly.

 She closed her eyes, smiling, and said, "Where are we?"

-"A waypoint for travelers.
+"A way point for travelers.
 The beasts are being watered and fed."

 "Are you a slaver?"

-The face started to laugh as well, a deep booming laught, "A slaver?
+The face started to laugh as well, a deep booming laugh, "A slaver?
 No, not a slaver."

 "A merchant then?"